+(I Tim.
+2:14).
+And she in her turn misled her husband (Gen. 3:6, 12).
 Nor did man's plight end with the fall of Adam and Eve as the crown of God's creation.
-Our first forefather, as the federal head of the entire human race, transgressed the law of God.
-Hosea 6:7.
-Indeed, when he fell -- the human race fell too (Rom.
+Our first parents, as the federal heads of the entire human race, transgressed the law of God (Hos.
+6:7, marg.).
+And when they fell, the human race fell too (Rom.
 5:12-20).
 For in Adam, all died (I Cor.
 15:22).

-Like father, like son.
-For all his descendants have been born with the same sinful nature which Adam himself acquired at the time he fell.
+Like father, like son; for all his descendants have been born with the same sinful nature which Adam himself acquired at the time of the fall.

-Thenceforth: "Who can bring a clean thing out of an unclean?
-Not one" -- exclaimed Job (14:4).
-"What is man, that he should be clean; and he who is born of a woman, that he should be righteous?" -- inquired Eliphaz.
-"Behold, He putteth no trust in His saints.
-Yes, the heavens are not clean in His sight.
-How much more abominable and filthy is man, who keeps on drinking iniquity like water?"
-Job 15:14-16.
+"Who can bring a clean thing out of an unclean?
+Not one," exclaimed Job (Job 14:4).
+"What is man, that he should be clean?
+And he which is born of a woman, that he should be righteous?," inquired Eliphaz.
+"Behold, He putteth no trust in His saints; yea, the heavens are not clean in His sight.
+How much more abominable and filthy is man, which drinketh iniquity like water?"
+(Job 15:14-16).
 "How then can man be justified with God?
-Or how can he be clean, who is born of a woman?" -- asks Bildad.
-Job 25:4-6.
-"Behold even the moon -- it too does not shine.
-Yes, the stars are not pure in His sight.
-How much less man, who is a worm; and the son of man who is a worm?"
-Job 25:4-6.

-Or as David later lamented after committing murder and adultery: "I acknowledge my transgression: and my sin is ever before me....
-Behold, I was shapen in iniquity; and in sin did my mother conceive me."
-Ps.
-51:3-5.
+Or how can he be clean that is born of a woman?," asks Bildad (Job 25:4-6).
+"Behold even the moon, and it shineth not; yea, the stars are not pure in His sight.
+How much less man, that is a worm?
+And the son of man, which is a worm?"
+(Job 25:4-6).
+Or as David later lamented after committing murder and adultery: "I acknowledge my transgression: and my sin is ever before me. . .
+Behold, I was shapen in iniquity; and in sin did my mother conceive me" (Ps.
+51:3, 5).

-This doctrine of original sin and the federal imputation of Adam's guilt to the whole human race, is strongly hated by the world.
+This doctrine of original sin and the federal imputation of Adam's guilt to the whole human race is strongly hated by the world.
 Yet there is hardly a doctrine of Scripture more apparently in agreement with the verifiable facts of life.

-On all hands, we see selfishness and bad tempers in all men -- from their very birth onwards.
-Observe the ease with which an infant thanklessly grabs a piece of candy from its parent's hand -- and screams in tantrums, when it cannot get its own way.
-Observe the most important word in a toddler's (or even in an "adult's") vocabulary: I; I; I!
-And observe the wisdom of the prophet Hosea, who told his people that they had all, in Adam and like Adam, transgressed the covenant.32
+On all hands, we see selfishness and temper in all men from their very birth onwards.
+Observe the ease with which a small child thanklessly grabs a piece of candy from its parent's hand and screams in tantrums when it cannot get its own way.
+Observe the most important word in an infant's (or even in an "adult's"!) vocabulary: I, I, I!
+And observe the wisdom of the prophet Hosea, who told his people that they had all, in Adam and like Adam, transgressed the covenant.